-Let’s cut to the chase - here are the worst 1 employee engagement survey questions that we have come across:
+Let’s cut to the chase – here are the worst 10 employee survey questions that we have come across:

 This question is absolutely useless because it doesn’t identify why a manager might be excellent, or not excellent.
 How do you learn what’s going well or what needs to be improved?
 Also, you shouldn’t be using an employee engagement survey as a way to do an underhand performance review.